lucast122/mmonitor/README.md

 - External tools (e.g. Minimap2, MetaFlye, Medaka, Centrifuger, Emu, Bakta, CheckM2)

 ### macOS
-1. Download the latest release from [mmonitor.org](https://mmonitor.org/).
+1. Download the latest release from this repository.
 2. Unzip and launch `mmonitor`.
-3. Adjust security settings if prompted.
+3. First startup can take a while, as the tool runs setup in the background once.

 ### Linux
 ```bash